 - Brainstorm 3-5 potential businesses or people you can collaborate with

-- Reach out to the expert or business you want to collaborate with (if you need inspiration, check out this blog post called How to get the attention of your favorite expert which includes word-for-word email scripts).
+- Reach out to the expert or business you want to collaborate with (if you need inspiration, check out this blog post called How to Get a Meeting With Anyone (and Email Scripts You Can Use Right Away).

 Premium experience challenge